Oxford and the Cotswolds

 Rolling green hillsides dotted with pastures and grazing sheep, charming villages of limestone buildings, robed scholars dashing through the quads of Oxford—these are the images of England’s Cotswolds.
 Join us to explore the history, traditions, and landscape of one of England’s most quintessential regions.

-Settle into the Cotswold countryside and explore charming villages such as Burford, Stow-on-the-Wold, Chipping Campden, and Bampton.
+Settle into the Cotswold countryside and discover charming villages such as Burford, Stow-on-the-Wold, Chipping Campden, and Bampton.
 Learn about the traditions of English country houses at Hampshire’s Highclere Castle, a Victorian country house and garden known as the setting for Downton Abbey.
-At Blenheim Palace, enjoy a private tour of Britain’s grandest private residence and a World Heritage site.
+At Blenheim Palace, take a special tour of Britain’s grandest private residence and a World Heritage site.
 Here, enjoy a private meeting with Lord Charles Spencer-Churchill, who offers a unique perspective on the life of his cousin Sir Winston Churchill and his childhood home, followed by a private luncheon.
 Move to the university town of Oxford, where a local expert leads a specially designed walking tour of the town and the historic colleges and inviting quads.
-You’ll also spend a day visiting Winchester, Chawton, and Steventon, sites associated with Jane Austen and her literary works.
-Optional extensions to Cambridge and Canterbury are also offered.
+You’ll also spend a day visiting Winchester and Chawton, sites associated with Jane Austen and her literary works.
 Limited to 44 participants.
+Optional extensions to Cambridge and Marlow are also offered.

-Chipping Campden is the perfect example of a well-preserved, prosperous medieval village, where undulating, weather-beaten roofs cap amber-hued houses, and mullioned windows overlook the picturesque 15th-century parish church, and 17th-century almshouses and market hall.
+Chipping Campden is a prosperous medieval village with a picturesque 15th-century Gothic parish church, 17th-century almshouses and market hall, and wool-tycoon manors.

-Simply beautiful, Broadway is often referred to as the “Jewel of the Cotswolds” and was the home of William Morris, leading figure of the revival of craftsmanship in the second half of the 19th century.
-Its main road is lined with honey-colored limestone buildings dating back to the 16th century.
+Simply beautiful, Broadway was first settled by the Romans and is often referred to as the “jewel of the Cotswolds.”
+The home of William Morris, its main road is lined with honey-colored limestone townhouses dating back to the 16th century.

-Continue to legendary Oxford and check into the lovely OXFORD SPIRES FOUR PILLARS HOTEL.
-(B,L)
+Continue to legendary Oxford and check into a deluxe hotel.
+(B)

 Day 6 — Oxford

-Affectionately named the “city of dreaming spires,” by adoring poets, Britain’s oldest university counts Margaret Thatcher, Sir Thomas More and J.R.R.
-Tolkien among its illustrious alumni.
+Affectionately named the “city of dreaming spires” by adoring poets, Britain’s oldest university counts Percy Bysshe Shelley, Margaret Thatcher and Sir Thomas More among its illustrious alumni.
 Steeped in eight centuries of history and erudition, Oxford still nurtures great scholars while blending its ancient traditions with cutting-edge research and instruction provided by many of the world’s brightest minds.
-Stroll the magnificent cobblestoned squares, medieval alleyways and Renaissance quadrangles that fill the grounds of the oldest university in the English-speaking world.
-Visit the Ashmolean Museum, Exeter College chapel and Trinity College.
-Learn more about daily student life during the specially arranged lecture.
-(B)
+Here, Formal Hall, a dining hall tradition requiring formal attire or college gowns, is still celebrated with a three-course meal and waiter service.
+Walk in the magnificent cobblestoned squares, medieval alleyways and Renaissance quadrangles fill the grounds of the oldest university in the English-speaking world on the morning tour.

 Day 8 — Oxford